ManCaveMade/xmega-arduino/README.md

 ## Installation

 Download zip (button on the right) and unpack to your `ARDUINO_SKETCHES_FOLDER/hardware`.
-This is probably in your "My Documents\Arduino" folder in Windows.
+This is probably in your "My Documents\Arduino\hardware" folder in Windows (create the "hardware" folder if it's not already there so that in the end you have ...\hardware\xmega-arduino).
 Restart IDE.
+You should now see some new xmega boards (including the Quark One) in the Boards menu.

 ## Usage